ArctosDB/documentation-wiki/_documentation/container.markdown

 ### Find a container

-Containers may be located and displayed hierarchically through Find Container, which is accessible directly through the “tools” control in Specimen Results, from Specimen Detail, from loans, and various other places within Arctos.
-Please note that the container “tree” form is dynamic and asynchronous – clicking controls repeatedly (esp. from slow connections or searches that return large results sets) may “clog up the pipe” to the database; be patient.
+Containers may be located and displayed hierarchically through Find Container, which is accessible directly through the "tools" control in Specimen Results, from Specimen Detail, from loans, and various other places within Arctos.
+Please note that the container "tree" form is dynamic and asynchronous – clicking controls repeatedly (esp. from slow connections or searches that return large results sets) may "clog up the pipe" to the database; be patient.

-Once a container search has successfully completed, you will be presented with a “tree.”
+Once a container search has successfully completed, you will be presented with a "tree."
 Doubleclicking any node will expand that node to show all its child containers.
-Clicking the checkbox beside a node will open a “more information” window, the contents of which are context-dependent.
+Clicking the checkbox beside a node will open a "more information" window, the contents of which are context-dependent.

--   “Edit Container” provides the ability to edit the container, move it to a new parent, add a “checked” entry, record fluid information, and provides a list of the children of the container.
+-   "Edit Container" provides the ability to edit the container, move it to a new parent, add a "checked" entry, record fluid information, and provides a list of the children of the container.
--   “See all collection objects” will return a list of parts as “leaf nodes.”
+-   "See all collection objects" will return a list of parts as "leaf nodes."
 This includes parts that are in the container, and parts that are in containers that are in the container at any level of recursion.
--   “Positions” is functional only for appropriate container types.
+-   "Positions" is functional only for appropriate container types.
 Note that nothing prevents adding additional material to a container which contains positions, but that doing so will disable the position form.
--   “History” provides a scan history, and may be useful for locating a misplaced container.
+-   "History" provides a scan history, and may be useful for locating a misplaced container.

 ### Use Containers to add items to a loan

-Use the “Bulkload Loan Items” batch tool or the “add items by barcode” link from Edit Loan.
+Use the "Bulkload Loan Items" batch tool or the "add items by barcode" link from Edit Loan.

-### “Flattening”
+### "Flattening"

-There are various options to “flatten” a container hierarchy into a map for locating specimen parts, generally used in conjunction with loans.
+There are various options to "flatten" a container hierarchy into a map for locating specimen parts, generally used in conjunction with loans.
 These are part (not specimen) based, and so the option from specimen results will flatten all parts for all specimens included in the results